Axeland/scroll_plast/README.md

 ### 2. Install dependencies

-Create a virtual environment and install the required packages.
+It's recommended to use a virtual environment.
 ```bash
 python -m venv venv
 source venv/bin/activate  # On Windows use `venv\Scripts\activate`